 Diabetes educators play a vital role in supporting people living with diabetes to manage their condition and achieve optimal health outcomes.
-They help patients understand their diagnosis and treatment as well as empower them to develop effective self-care behaviors.
+They help patients understand their diagnosis and treatment, as well as empower them to develop effective self-care behaviours.

 The responsibilities of the diabetes educator include: assessing diabetes risk, evaluating patients’ needs, teaching patients to self-manage their care (e.g., monitor blood sugars and medications), recommending appropriate diet and exercise regimens, and developing individualized follow-up plans.
 Program graduates may be engaged in diabetes prevention through the promotion of healthy lifestyle choices and culturally-specific diabetes education

 Diabetes educators can work in a variety of public and private settings, including hospitals, clinics, physician’s offices, community agencies, home health, wellness programs, etc.

 Note: Health Education: Diabetes (Advanced Diploma) can be taken